 Application of special low noise coaxial cables minimizes triboelectric noise.

-Even when using the anti-vibration low-noise cable during the measurements of low level accelerations (“g” units), effects associated with triboelectric phenomena in the cable can appear.
+Even when using the anti-vibration low-noise cable during the low level accelerations measurements (“g” units), effects associated with triboelectric phenomena in the cable can still appear.
 During impact loading this effect is proportional to length of the cable’s fluctuating part (unrestrained) and duration of impact loading.
 With impact loading duration up to 10-20 ms, its effect on measurement results is insignificant.
 At the same time, at low frequency fluctuations the effect of triboelectricity on measurement results can be crucial.
 Therefore, during measurement of low level acceleration using piezoelectric vibration transducers, it is reasonable to:

 - decrease length of cable areas exposed to vibration or impact perturbances;

 - decrease length of a cable section located between the last point of its fastening on a mobile object and first fixed point (Figure 1);